TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Interface
+- Interfaces can only have constants and method stubs (methods without a body)
+- All methods in an Interface are public
 - Every object implementing the interface must implement all of its methods
 - Ensuring compatibility without the mess of inheritance
 - An object can only extend one class, but can implement many interfaces